themaninthesuitcase/themaninthesuitcase.github.io/_posts/2020-12-24-Ibanez-ts5-repair.md

         src="/images/2020-12-24-Ibanez-ts5-repair/IMG_4080.jpg"
         srcset="/images/2020-12-24-Ibanez-ts5-repair/IMG_4080.jpg 1x, /images/2020-12-24-Ibanez-ts5-repair/IMG_4080-2x.jpg 2x" />

 Finally the resistors were replaced with some 5% carbon film resistors of the original values.
-The originals were smaller probably 0.25W where these are 0.5W so they look bigger but otherwise are the same thing.
+The originals were smaller probably 1/8W where these are 1/4W so they look bigger but otherwise are the same thing for our purposes.

 <img class="padded center"
         alt="New resistors with the original values"